MicrosoftDocs/azure-docs/articles/lighthouse/how-to/view-manage-service-providers.md

 # View and manage service providers

 The **Service providers** page in the [Azure portal](https://portal.azure.com) gives customers control and visibility for their service providers who use [Azure Lighthouse](../overview.md).
-Customers can view details about service providers, delegate specific resources, shop for new service provider offers, remove service provider access, and more.
+Customers can view details about service providers, delegate specific resources, look for new offers, remove service provider access, and more.

 To view the **Service providers** page in the Azure portal, select **All services**, then search for **Service providers** and select it.
 You can also find this page by entering "Service providers" or "Azure Lighthouse" in the search box near the top of the Azure portal.